 The roots of this plant have been used used by Cherokee Indians to improve kidney function and reduce inflammation.
 Researchers still believe today that this herb is a great natural treatment for high blood pressure.
 To make a tea, simply steep the leaves and flowers in boiling water for about five minutes, then drink.

 In this case, mint is made into tea and used to soothe digestion problems and an upset stomach.
 The Cherokee crush and bruise the leaves to use as a cold compress for pain or itching.
 Mint is also used as a remedy to help with nausea, fatigue and allergies.
+Peppermint essential oil also has some amazing benefits.
+Just the smell will lift up your spirits!

 6. Wild Ginger